pigoz/effect-crashcourse/README.md

-A casual fp-ts user's journey into learning @effect/io
+The practical guide I wish existed while learning @effect-ts

+The focus is on the new @effect-ts/io and is from the point of view of a casual fp-ts 2 user's perspective.

 Start from [001-basic.ts](001-basic.ts)!